Beresford Potter

 Beresford Potter FRGS (1853-10 May 1931) was Archdeacon in Cyprus and Syria from 1901 to 1928.

+He also served as Chaplain, St Paul's English Church (now St Paul's Anglican Cathedral) in Nicosia.

 The son of Dr Samuel George Potter, he was born in Stratford on Slaney in Ireland in 1853.
 He graduated from Trinity College, Dublin with first-class honours in 1875.